jewelsofthought/neshama/site/references/taxonomy.md

 Rules or guidelines will help you appropriately tag your content.
 If you have two levels for example, a category and a tag, you should allocate 1 category to each blog post and 1-3 tags (which are really descriptors) to each post.
 If you have only one level of organization, then you choose whether you want to add only one tag per post or between 1-3.

 Do not add more than 3 tags to each post.
 You know how your working memory can hold 3-5 pieces of information?
 Think of your blog post that way as well.
 The more tags you overload on a post, the less useful your tagging system becomes.
 Why?
 When a user clicks on a specific tag, each filtered view they get will look very similar if all the posts are tagged with that one tag.
-The navigation system breaks down and then you’ve lost a reader to Facebook.
+The navigation system breaks down and then you've lost a reader to Facebook.
 Forever.

-### Document your taxonomy choices.
+### Document your taxonomy choices

 Use a simple outline in Word format or Blog-Taxonomy-Template in Excel.
 The document includes the system you have set up with basic instructions (from step 4) on how to use it.
 This will keep you and your team accountable for the decisions that you made early on.
 You then apply this system into your editorial calendar on a post-by-post basis by adding appropriate taxonomy terms to each post in your calendar.

 ## Tips

 - Keep it **simple**.
-  There will always be exceptions and posts that don’t fall into one category or that fall into all ten of your categories.
+  There will always be exceptions and posts that don't fall into one category or that fall into all ten of your categories.
 Be decisive in your categorization.
-Don’t worry too much.
+Don't worry too much.
 - Be **fluid**.
   Use your taxonomy to support your content strategy but let your content ideas go outside of what you set up... and then just adjust the taxonomy accordingly.
 - Be **deliberate**.
-  Don’t be afraid to change it.
+  Don't be afraid to change it.
 Just make sure that when you are changing it, you are assessing the impact for better or worse on the overall structure and most importantly, your users.
 - Be **analytical**.
   Review your analytics to see what is getting read, found, not read and then consider changing your editorial content, SEO strategy and scheme accordingly.